oddlama/fora-docs/usage/introduction/inventories.md

 An inventory is either an inventory module file like `inventory.py`, or an ad-hoc url like `example.com` or `root@localhost`.
 Usually an inventory is defined as a module.

 All special attributes that can be defined by an inventory are documented in [`InventoryWrapper`](../writing-deploys/TODO/).
-For simplicity, you can regard your inventory module like an "instance" of this wrapper class.
-You can override the documented attributes and functions to modify it to you needs.
+For all means and purposes, you can regard your inventory module as an "instance" of this wrapper class.
+You can override the documented attributes and functions to modify it to your needs.

-The most important ones being `hosts` and `groups` which are used to declare the hosts and groups that belong to the inventory.
+The two main inventory attributes are `hosts` and `groups` which are used to declare the hosts and groups that belong to the inventory.

 ### Declaring hosts